-Cooperative members will also be asked to vote on bylaw revisions in April
+Cooperative members may also be asked to vote on bylaw revisions in April

-DURANGO, Colo. – The La Plata Electric Association (LPEA) independent election supervisor committee has verified candidates for the cooperative’s 2018 Board of Directors election.
-Election materials/ballots are scheduled to be mailed to all members on April 17, 2018.
-In addition to voting for directors, members will be asked to approve revisions to the cooperative’s bylaws.
+DURANGO, Colo. – The La Plata Electric Association (LPEA) independent election supervisor committee has verified candidates for the cooperative’s 2019 Board of Directors election.
+Election materials/ballots are scheduled to be mailed to all members on Tuesday, April 2, 2019.

 LPEA, a Touchstone Energy Cooperative established in 1939, provides to its more than 30,000 members, with in excess of 42,000 meters, safe, reliable electricity at the lowest reasonable cost, while being environmentally responsible.
 For additional information, contact LPEA at 970.247.5786 or visit www.lpea.coop.